tektutor/devops-dec-2025/Day3/README.md

 # The changes made in the file will be kept intact in your local file system, hence you haven't lost your changes
 cat cars.txt

+# Revert changes done to the local file cars.txt and revert it back to last committed state
+cat cars.txt
+git restore cars.txt

+#You will not see the Skoda Kodiaq anymore in the file cars.txt as it reverted to last committed change from repo to local
+cat cars.txt
 ```